Azure/autorest/docs/extensions/readme.md

 ## x-ms-internal

 When an operation contains this extension, it will be generated but not be exposed to user in generated client.
+This extension is always used in situation when an operation needs to be wrapped by manual customization code.

 **Schema**:
 `true|false`